 Active Audio Sync™ - Capture Audio & Video that Remains In-Sync

-Omnivore Active Audio Sync, new in v2.0, is a first of its kind technology designed specifically to help investigators collect and processed low frame rate video that has associated audio.
-With this latest update, your video and audio remain in sync and play back at the proper speed … even with low frame rate and changing frame rate videos.
+Omnivore Active Audio Sync is a first of its kind technology designed specifically to help investigators collect and processed low frame rate video that has associated audio.
+With AAC, your video and audio remain in sync and play back at the proper speed … even with low frame rate and changing frame rate videos.